Design/Build

 golfscape.jpeg

-Courses with great bones rarely go out of style and still possess the ability to challenge the vast majority of modern golfers.
-However, sometimes those courses are overlooked because they’ve been neglected or changed.
+Courses with great bones rarely go out of style.
+They still possess the ability to challenge the vast majority of modern golfers, but sometimes these courses - either through neglect, deferred maintenance, or change - are a shell of their former self.
+The reward of a restoration is rediscovering a feature that's been lost i.e., a fairway bunker that forces a decision off the tee, a green expansion that creates a new pin position, or a new fairway line that promotes a new strategy.
 Restoration projects challenge architects because they force one to think, design, and build in the style of another.
-The reward is seeing something that's been lost restored back to what the original architect intended.
 Mending a course with great bones is an opportunity to restore an historic landscape, to learn, to discover a new process, and to see golf architecture from a different perspective.

 GCGC_Proposed 1.jpg

 The goal of hiring a consultant is to get a fresh set of eyes on your course to see if it could be better.
-It’s not a commitment to do a bunch of work or spend a lot of money.
-Oftentimes, the simplest and cheapest changes can have the largest impact on the quality of the course i.e., expanding greens to recapture lost pins or changing mowing lines to restore lost strategy.
-Having an experienced and well-traveled eye analyze the existing course can help differentiate between features that should remain the same, features that just need some polishing, and fundamentally flawed features that need addressing.
+It’s not a commitment undertake a load of work or spend a lot of money.
+Oftentimes, the simplest and cheapest changes can have the largest impact on the quality of the course i.e., grassing lines, tree removal, green expansion, etc. Having an experienced and well-traveled eye analyze the existing course can help differentiate between features that should remain the same, features that just need some polishing, and fundamentally flawed features that need addressing.